Architecture

 The university in Cork is a central part of the city and dates from 1845.
 Surrounded by wonderful gardens and wooded areas, organised tours are available but many like to stroll around at their own pace checking out the Crawford Observatory, the Stone Corridor and the Honan Chapel as they explore the campus.

-Architecture of Cork, Cork City and surrounding areas
+Architecture of Cork

 Architecturally, Cork is very much a city of the 19 th century.
 The majority of the buildings on the principal streets and many of the churches and public buildings date from that period.
 A small number of architects contributed enormously to the architecture of Cork during the century.
 The Pain brothers, James and George R., designed a number of public buildings in the first half of the century, as did the Deane brothers, Kearns and Sir Thomas.
 In the second half of the century Sir John Benson was very influential and notable contributions were made by William Burges, the designer of Saint Fin Barre’s Cathedral and E.W.
 Pugin who designed SS.
 Peter and Paul’s Church.